0x-Singularity/J-sRestaurant/README.md

-Is there a security protocol or authentication you prefer? (read Meeting info, Data and Security) Will cash be handled at the terminals or only credit cards? (read Meeting info, In-Restaurant Info) Will there be an admin account with exclusive privileges? (read Meeting info, Data and Security) In case of a system break(error) from an unknown person or bug/glitch should there be a system shutdown or lockdown in place? (unanswered)
+Is there a security protocol or authentication you prefer? (read Meeting info, Data and Security) Will cash be handled at the terminals or only credit cards? (read Meeting info, In-Restaurant Info) Will there be an admin account with exclusive privileges? (read Meeting info, Data and Security) In case of a system break(error) from an unknown person or bug/glitch should there be a system shutdown or lockdown in place?
 In case of a system shutdown, should we implement a feature that allows you to keep track of information on paper until the system is back online? yes, (read Meeting info, Data and Security)

 ## Notes from the Interview: